 Founded in 1988, DSH Architects has considerable experience in working with the renovation and conservation of older buildings, whether this is with listed buildings, historic conservation of churches or period older buildings that need updating and renovating.
 Based in Nailsworth, Gloucestershire, we offer a personal client based service for all projects large and small.
 The practice also specialise in green architecture, striving to make each of our designs as ecological and energy efficient as possible.
 We are a RIBA chartered practice and a member of the SPAB.

-Our Practice provides a comprehensive range of architectural services across the south of England.
-We have considerable experience in the design, planning, conservation and completion of public, ecclesiastical, educational, commercial and domestic buildings.
-We work with clients to find imaginative solutions to the commissions they bring us.
-We want your project to significantly enhance your organisation or personal lives and therefore our expertise is focused on achieving this goal.
-Our design pulse seeks a genuine, fresh approach, finding a pattern of thought complementary to an analysis of your brief and the site.
+Our Practice established in 1992 provides a comprehensive range of architectural and planning services.
+We have considerable conservation experience in the design, planning and completion of public, ecclesiastical, educational and domestic buildings and specialise in obtaining Listed Building consent in difficult situations.
+Our work with clients aims to find imaginative solutions to the commissions they bring us.
+We want your project to significantly enhance your organisation or personal life and therefore our expertise is focused on achieving this goal.
+The design pulse seeks to find a genuine, fresh approach with a pattern of thought complementary to an analysis of your brief and the site.

 Donald Insall Associates has over fifty years experience in the conservation, repair and adaptation of historic buildings, the conservation and regeneration of historic towns and the design of new buildings in sensitive areas.
 With a qualified staff of nearly ninety the Practice offers a comprehensive range of skills, within a flexible organisation to respond to client requirements for projects of all sizes over a wide geographical area.
 The Practice's projects and personnel have received over 160 awards for excellence in conservation, design and craftsmanship.